Operaconga14/musician-poster/README.md

 # musician-poster
-Musocian OPoster is a website that connects Musician by posting gigs and vacancies
+Musician Poster is a website that connects Musician by posting gigs and vacancies

+## Feautures
+* Post Gigs
+* Post Vacancies